Liberty Row

 Liberty Row is a national historic district located at Fayetteville, Cumberland County, North Carolina.
 It encompasses 14 contributing buildings and 1 contributing site in the central business district of Fayetteville.
 The district includes consists of a block of 14 brick row buildings dating between 1791 and 1916.
-The Liberty Point Store is the oldest structure and is a two-story, five bay, Federal style brick building.
+The Liberty Point Store is the oldest structure and is a two-story, five-bay, Federal-style brick building.
+The brickwork of the Liberty Point Store and several other original facades are laid in Flemish bond while others are laid in common bond.

 It was listed on the National Register of Historic Places in 1973.
 It is incorporated into the Fayetteville Downtown Historic District.